Blood Pressure Monitors:

 Reading duration: Approximately 6 minutes

 Blood pressure is one of the most important control instruments for our health.
 Knowing the significance and timely detection of high blood pressure (also known as hypertension) can help medical professionals recognise diseases at an early stage.
-Fortunately, with the HUAWEI WATCH D, blood pressure measurement can be done quickly and easily, assisting your doctor in recognizing heart disease risks.
+Fortunately, with the HUAWEI WATCH D or HUAWEI WATCH D2, blood pressure measurement can be done quickly and easily, assisting your doctor in recognizing heart disease risks.

 Serge Kownator, MD